- Home

 Position statement on nutrient-neutral requirements for new development

-This statement provides an update on our current position with respect to working with developers to provide nutrient neutrality capacity at our water recycling centres.
+This statement provides our current position with respect to working with developers to provide nutrient neutrality capacity at our water recycling centres.

 Wessex Water’s water recycling centres (WRCs) accept additional flows and loads from housing developments as we have planned sufficient capacity for allocated development.